max-hill/virus-project/readme.md

 (7mb fasta file).
 Download this file to the `data/` directory.
 Rename the file to `BHV1-plus-BHV5-outgroup-alignment.fasta`.

+This is a fasta file without any linebreaks within the sequences.

 ### Running IQ-TREE

 From the `data/` directory, run the command